Get started on a project

 5. Select a category from the project category dropdown e.g. Health;

 6. Click on the Create New Project button;

-- First determine whether your project is Private or Public.
+- First, determine whether your project is Private or Public.
 Click on Public to make the project accessible and findable by anyone who visits the website.
-Any one who access to a Public project will have Can View permission level to all forms and data within the project.
+Anyone who accesses a Public project will have a Can View permission level for all forms and data within the project.